Reading your smart meter data

 The REST API can aggregate consumption by day, week, month or quarter as well as returning half-hour periods.
 Octopus also documents that export MPAN data can be returned through the consumption-style endpoint, even though the field is still called consumption.

 The API is powerful, but it is not the first thing most households need.
 Use it if you want a spreadsheet, Home Assistant dashboard, cost reconciliation or a deeper comparison of usage against tariff windows.
+Keep the API key private because it can expose account and consumption data.
+Before connecting a tool, check how to revoke the key or integration later.
 For ordinary billing queries, the bill, app and meter readings are usually easier.

 Third-party tools